nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. Should work on any mainstream OS as long as it has Java 11 (it might not work on older or newer versions).
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 companies without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+4. The commands should be simple, concise, consistent with common CLI conventions and must be short (<5 characters).
+5. The code should be well-documented and structured in a way that makes it easy to maintain and upgrade.
+6. Should be able to store data locally on the user's machine using properly formatted text files or CSV.
+7. Should ensure the integrity of the data in the local storage files, with appropriate error handling to prevent data corruption.
+8. A user should be able to export and import their data easily.
+9. Should guide users towards the correct action with clear and informative error messages when the user enters an invalid input.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Previous Session**: The session that the user previously used the application, and exited the application successfully without any errors.
+* **Local Storage**: The storage of data on the local filesystem of the user's computer, as opposed to an online or networked database.
+* **CSV (Comma-Separated Values)**: A file format used for storing tabular data, where each line of the file is a data record, and each record consists of one or more fields separated by commas.
+* **Text File**: A standard text file, often with a .txt extension, that contains unformatted generic text content.

 --------------------------------------------------------------------------------------------------------------------